davewheatcroft3/MauiAuthentication/README.md

     options.OAuthSettings.CallbackScheme = "mauiauthapp://callback"; // Your callback uri for your app
 });
 ```
+(Or AddMauiBlazorAuthentication for the MAUI Blazor Hybrid version)

 3. Ensure your http clients authenticate by setting them up via this helper extension:
 ```cs